ricardodelgado-penn/sb-intern-project/README.md

 ## Starting Project

+Before starting:

+1. Make sure that you have Node Version Manager installed (NVM) installed: https://github.com/nvm-sh/nvm, and have Node LTS version as your selected version.
+2. Make sure that you have Yarn installed: https://yarnpkg.com/
-1. Fork Project into your Github
+3. Fork Project into your Github
-2. Clone onto your computer
+4. Clone onto your computer
-3. `yarn install` in both the root folder and in the server folder.
+5. `yarn install` in both the root folder and in the server folder.

 In root directory run: